VegaDeftwing/OpGuidesHugoSrc/content/posts/ai2.md

 I'll ignore ChatGPT's response leaving out a whole lot of why **№5** is going to be a shit storm - nobody will want to learn the basics in the first place - as that's been covered to death elsewhere.

-So, okay, back the the prior point:</br> I'm conflicted because for the first time computers are a tool which we lack total control over.
+So, okay, back the prior point:</br> I'm conflicted because for the first time computers are a tool which we lack total control over.

 I don't mean control in the sense that it may do so something unexpected and hurt someone,<a class="ptr">(1)</a> I mean in the sense of mathematical control and predictability.
 It bothers me the same way I'm bothered when my Amazon Alexa device, unprompted, informs me it has a new skill or a video game has an unskippable tutorial.
 It's a mixed feeling of powerlessness and annoyance that stems from a lack of control.